 Assessment For Learning- Strategies and Practices

-Proper planning is necessary before you set forth to conduct assessment for learning.
+Proper planning is necessary before you set forth to conduct assessments for learning.
 Let us look at some strategies that teachers can try:

 Before you start with the assessment, it is important to communicate the objective of the lesson, what the students are about to learn, and what is expected of them.